16 Free Museums in Copenhagen You Can’t Afford to Miss

 Thorvaldsens Museum Address – Bertel Thorvaldsens Plads 2, 1213 Copenhagen K

-The Museum of Copenhagen (Københavns Museum) – Free Entry On Wednesday
+The Museum of Copenhagen (Københavns Museum) – Free On Wednesday

 As the name suggests, the city is the focus of the Museum of Copenhagen.
 It features life in Copenhagen from the time of the Vikings to the present day.